 What is Compute Sponsoring?

-Compute Sponsoring attributes a clearly labeled ad exposure to a unit of AI compute and defines constraints (separation, no influence, consent, proof) so ads can fund inference without touching model I/O.
+Compute Sponsoring couples a clearly labeled ad exposure to a unit of AI compute and defines the constraints for consent, separation, no influence, and proof.
+Showing an ad during the wait window is one manifestation, not the entire definition.

 Why Compute Sponsoring exists